Dardeen family homicides: Background

 Both Dardeens went by their middle names.
 Keith, a native of Mount Carmel, bought the trailer in 1986 after completing the training required for his job as a treatment plant operator at the Rend Lake Water Conservancy District's nearby facility.
 Elaine, who was from Albion, a little closer to Ina, moved there later with their 2-year-old son, Peter.
 They rented the land it sat on from a nearby farming couple.
 Keith worked; his wife found a job at an office supply store in Mount Vernon, the Jefferson County seat.
-When not working, the couple were part of the musical ensemble at a small Baptist church in the village.
+When not working, the couple was part of the musical ensemble at a small Baptist church in the village.
 Keith sang lead vocals while Elaine played the piano.

-In 1987, Elaine became pregnant with the couple's second child.
+In 1987 Elaine became pregnant with the couple's second child.
 They had decided to name the baby either Ian or Casey depending on whether it was a boy or a girl.
 The pending addition to the family had led Keith and Elaine to strongly consider moving; by late in the year they had put the mobile home up for sale.

-However, that was not the only reason for the move.
+But that was not the only reason for the move.
 According to Joeann Dardeen, Keith's mother, he had said he would move back to Mount Carmel even if he were unable to find a job there before doing so, as he regretted ever having moved to Ina, telling her that the area was becoming too violent.
 There had been 15 homicides in Jefferson County during the previous two years, starting with those committed by Thomas Odle, a Mount Vernon teenager who had killed his parents and three siblings as they individually returned to the house one night in 1985.

 Though Odle, as well as some of those charged with murder in the other cases, had been convicted, residents of the rural area had become fearful and stressed.
 A friend of Keith said that, after a 10-year-old girl had been raped and murdered in the area in May 1987, Keith became so protective of the family that one night, when a young woman came by the mobile home asking if she could make a phone call, he refused to let her in.